cu-cspb-2270-Spring-2022/assignment-vector10/README.md

 tests\              : Tests folder
 test_Vector10.cpp   : Tests implemented for you / your personal tests

-For your final submission you submitt Vector10.cpp and Vector10.h file.
+For your final submission you submitt Vector10.cpp and Vector10.h files.
 Any other changes in other folders will be ignored in grading process but feel free to change them if you want to test/debug something.

 ## Where to Start
 Open a terminal window in Jupytherhub(recommended) or your personal linux/mac machine (no windows platforms).
 First pull the this repository by